 Sarcoidosis is an inflammatory disease with an unknown cause.
 It usually starts in the lungs, and the lymph nodes that drain the lungs become enlarged.
 But sarcoid can affect the brain, resulting in several neurological symptoms similar to MS. These include vision loss, depression, tender joints, numbness, and bladder changes.
 Just like MS, Sarcoidosis affects women more than men and is found most frequently in people 20 – 40 years old.
 Sarcoid is usually ruled out by biopsy or taking a tissue sample.

 4. Vitamin B12 deficiency

 Vitamin B12 is responsible for a lot of important functions for your body, such as making your red blood cells and your DNA, and helping make neurotransmitters in your brain.
 When your body doesn’t get enough Vitamin B12, serious conditions such as vision loss, fatigue and muscle weakness, lack of bladder control, and depression can occur.
 Vitamin B12 deficiency is ruled out through a blood test.

-Central Serous Chorioretionopathy is an eye disease where fluid is leaked under the retina and causes loss of vision in one eye.
+Central Serous Chorioretinopathy is an eye disease where fluid is leaked under the retina and causes loss of vision in one eye.
 Even if we think a patient has MS, we always perform Optical Coherence Tomography on patients with sudden or pretty rapid visual loss.
-This helps see if there is any swelling in the retina and if Central Serious Chorioretionopathy is present.
+This helps to see if there is any swelling in the retina and if Central Serious Chorioretinopathy is present.

 Also known as Devic’s disease, NMO is an autoimmune disorder affecting the optic nerves and the spinal cord.
 We used to think NMO was just a special type of MS, but now we know they’re different and we treat them differently.
 NMO parallels MS in that it can be a relapsing-remitting disease.
 Each relapse of NMO further damages the optic nerves and further contributes to the patient’s growing disability.